XinyuKang/Leetcode/README.md

 # {2: 'Jack', 4: 'Jane', 1: 'Jill', 3: 'Jim'}
 ```

+### Set:
+Set data structure is referred as Unordered Collections of Unique Elements and that doesn't support operations like indexing or slicing etc.

 ### Counter:
 Count several repeated objects at once.
 Returns a python dictionary with the counts of each letter.
 The .update() implementation provided by Counter adds existing counts together.